The Strypes: 2012–2015: Breakthrough and debut album

 Chris Difford of the hit band Squeeze - who is thanked on the liner notes of Snapshot - was an early mentor.
-He told Extra.ie in 2018: ‘The Strypes are incredibly intelligent.
-They had a three-album deal; they’ve fulfilled that.
-When they decide to make another record it will be no problem getting a deal.
-A similar thing happened to Squeeze.
-Whatever they choose to do, they’ll be in a good place because they follow their instincts.
-That’s what Squeeze did and we’re still here.’

 2015-2017: Little Victories

 In 2015, The Strypes released their second album, entitled Little Victories which reached number 1 on the Irish Charts and number 17 on the UK charts and embarked on a world tour to promote the album.
 In November 2015, the band released the album Live in Tokyo 2015, recorded from one of their live shows in Tokyo, Japan on the tour.
 They also played in Brazil, during the 'Cultura Inglesa Festival', opening for Johnny Marr.